-Besides pedicure skills, the couple agree that it takes an admirable person to be a campground host.
-To be a successful host, it takes people skills, patience and a real love of the outdoors.
-There is no need for any specialty skills, but having knowledge of first aid is very helpful.
+Besides pedicure skills, the couple agrees that it takes an admirable person to be a campground host.
+To be a successful host, it takes people skills, patience, and a real love of the outdoors.
+There is no need for any special skills, but having knowledge of first aid is very helpful.

 A host’s typical day includes campsite and bathroom maintenance.

 A typical day for a volunteer campground host will consist of a sunrise check to make sure all campers have paid for their campsites and that the vault toilets or bathrooms are stocked with toilet paper.
 The rest of the day consists of cleaning or raking up campsites, cleaning bathrooms and other maintenance duties.
 Hosts may also take reservations and mark reserved campsites.

 “It seems to us, a typical day can vary depending on the day, forest, and other variables.
 Interacting with campers is a biggie.
 An introvert has no place as a campground host.”

 The Dows’ favorite areas include Teton-Bridger National Forest in Wyoming and Talladega National Forest in Alabama.

 In addition, campground hosts don’t always have to own an RV.
 The Dows once met a campground host who lived out of her van.